material-components/material-components-web/packages/mdc-theme/README.md

 MDC Theme makes it easy to develop your brand colors.
 You override the default theme color through Sass variables or CSS custom properties.
 CSS custom properties enables runtime theming.

-> **A note for Sass variables**, you need to define the three theme color variables before importing mdc-theme
+> **A note about Sass variables**, you need to define the three theme color variables before importing mdc-theme
 > or any MDC-Web components that rely on it, like following:

 ```scss